mashhood1991/AI_DL_ML/README.md

 This repository contains follwoing topics on Machine Learning and Deep Learning:
-1. BasicMachineLearningNotebooks
+1. MashhoodMLLibraray
-2. SimpliLearnJupyterNotebooks
+2. BasicMachineLearning: Theory and JupyterNotebooks
+3. SimpliLearn: Theory and JupyterNotebooks
-3. KaggleCompetitionsNotebooks
+4. KaggleCompetitionsNotebooks